Printmaking Processes

 Linocut

-I carve sheets of soft linoleum in much the same way as a woodcut.
+Very similar to the woodcut process, linocuts are a kind of relief print made with a sheet of soft linoleum.
 Ink is rolled onto the block, and the print is transferred with a press or by hand.
 Unlike wood, which will always transfer some of its grain pattern into the print, linoleum creates a very smooth, even tone.

 Foil Lithography

 Also known as "kitchen lithography", this process is an adaptation of lithography that utilizes accessible, nontoxic materials for home studio work.
-Lithography is an industrial-era printing technique which takes advantage of the antipathy between grease and water, based on chemical alterations to the matrix (traditionally, limestone etched with a solution of nitric acid).
 The matrix I use in this case is a clean piece of aluminum foil, smoothed and mounted on a plastic backing plate.
-An image is drawn on the surface of the foil with oil-based tools, such as grease pencils or litho crayons.
-Next, a weak acid (I use a carbonated soft drink) is applied to the plate to etch the unprotected areas and make them hydrophilic, in contrast to the hydrophobic greasy drawing.
-When the plate is sponged with clean water before rolling on a layer of oil-based ink, the water adheres in a thin film to the etched areas, forcing the ink to remain in the areas where the drawing was made.
+An image is drawn on the surface of the foil in the same manner as traditional lithography, then a weak acid (I use a carbonated soft drink) is applied to the plate to etch the unprotected areas.
 As with traditional lithography, a very fine level of detail can be transferred to paper, but a large motorized press is not needed.
 My foil lithographs are hand printed with a baren in the same manner as mokuhanga printing.